Towards a Global Ecosystem for Ocean Solutions

 SESSION 4.
-The Coastal Circular Bioeconomy: Sustainable Food, Bioenergy, and Biomaterials from the Sea
+Marine Circular Bioeconomy: Sustainable Food, Bioenergy, and Biomaterials from the Sea

 The primary goal of this session is to explore the potential of marine aquaculture for sustainably intensifying global food production.
 All forms of marine aquaculture will be considered, from micro- and macroalgae to fin- and shellfish.
 Sustainability issues to be quantified relative to the current global food production system will include reductions in greenhouse gases emissions, energy use, arable land footprint, eutrophication, and biodiversity loss.
 The secondary objectives of the session will be to consider the role of marine aquaculture in the coastal circular bioeconomy, with a special focus on the recycling of materials in algae-based wastewater treatment and the co-production of bioenergy and biomaterials.
 Bioenergy uses include microalgae-based liquid fuels for the transportation sector and macroalgae-based liquid and solid fuels for the transportation and power sectors, respectively.
 Biomaterial uses include microalgae-based petroleum product substitutes, such as plastics, foams, and carbon fiber.
 Possible Themes include the future of aquaculture and food from the sea, the future of algal biomaterials and energy from the sea, finding the ocean’s sweet spot in the climate, energy, food, and water nexus.

-SESSION 5: Harnessing Innovation to Accelerate Ocean Solutions
+SESSION 5A: Harnessing Innovation to Accelerate Ocean Solutions

 It is encouraging to see the amount of science and engineering innovation developing through university and research institutions.
 Given the great challenges of ocean health, climate disruption, coastal resiliency, sustainable energy/food/materials, and the ocean/human health nexus, how do we accelerate the final development of solutions that can be financed, scaled, and deployed for maximum positive impact?
 Join Session 5 to learn and be inspired.
 Our first panel will describe the paths from research to deployment with tips and tools for success.
 Following will be panel two with entrepreneurs whose solutions have moved from institution to marketplace.
 Finally, we will bring investors and philanthropists on stage to describe their view of philanthropy and impact/traditional investment scenarios for financing scalable solutions.